 Your objective depends on the nature of your breakup and whether you'd like to get back together with your ex or move on.

 If you want your ex back, you'll make use of the rule for a certain amount of time.
-During this period, you'll typically work on processing your emotions, reflecting, and working on yourself.
+During this period, you'll typically work on processing your emotions, reflecting, and self-improvement.
 You may even make use of social media (sparingly) to show your ex-boyfriend or ex-girlfriend that you're trying to become a better person.

 No-Contact Rule Male Psychology